armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-9-36.md

 ---

 ### Fixes

-* Fixed an issue where under some circumstances, deployment pipelines timed out in the "WaitForManifestStable" task, which was caused by a stale cache.
-Now the status of the manifest is always read from a live call to the cluster.
+* Fixed an issue where some deployment pipelines timed out on the "WaitForManifestStable" task, which was caused by a stale cache.
+The status of the manifest is now read from a live call to the cluster.
-* Fixed an issue where pod metrics, if available, were not shown in spinnaker UI when clicking on a pod in the clusters screen.
+* Fixed an issue where pod metrics, if available, were not shown in the UI when clicking on a pod on the **Clusters** page.